We don’t let ourselves admit it, but we actually like and crave change. We prefer jobs that require us to adapt. And with good reason.

 Both of these examples point towards the deeper insights of the NRC’s research: namely, that there are five contributing aspects to inventiveness.
 By isolating specific aspects, the NRC helps make inventiveness a more accurate and understandable term.

-What the synthesis of this research gives us is a real answer to what inventiveness involves.
 In turn, that unlocks the much-needed ability to gauge and strengthen it — in individuals, teams, and organizations.

 It’s important to remember that these key contributing aspects of inventiveness are preferences, not hardwired genetic differences.
 Even if your current everyday behavior doesn’t involve a lot of learning agility or intellectual engagement, that doesn’t mean you don’t have that muscle; it means that muscle is probably underdeveloped in you.
 People can and do use non-preferred behaviors — and can choose to strengthen those muscles.

 Building on our research analysis, Unboundary has developed a beta version of a self-diagnostic survey to enable individuals, teams, and organizations gauge their adaptiveness.
-The 36-item survey covers three essential areas of adaptiveness: foresight, action orientation, and inventiveness.
+The 50-item survey covers three essential areas of adaptiveness: foresight, action orientation, and inventiveness.

 Our strange relationship with change will need to change, given that change is accelerating and unescapable.
 The good news is that, deep down, we don’t really dislike change the way we claim we do.
 And the better news is that we now have greater understanding of how to improve our adaptiveness — starting with a self-diagnostic of our adaptive strengths and opportunities.
 As Tuvok said, our best defense is knowledge.